Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 117.0 |

-E-Ion Plasma, HGA, or OAB steam at the device | 0.0 |
+| E-Ion Plasma, HGA, or OAB steam at the device | 0.0 |

-Regardless although the two laws of thermodynamics always set theoretical limits – sometimes the use of energy may cleverly be reduced by transformative new technologies within these limits.
+Regardless, although the two laws of thermodynamics always set theoretical limits, the use of energy may sometimes be cleverly reduced by transformative new technologies within these limits.
 More on a new postulate for pathways and self-organization…...
-More on Efficiencies.. …
+More on Efficiencies…

 Quality is often a comparative concept that relates to the fitness of use!
 High-temperature energy is one form of high-quality energy.
 The quality of energy is also often measured by the available work potential.

 Are there examples of devices that improve Energy efficiency substantially?
 Yes, particularly those that use smart power.
-These include Efficient Photonic Devices, Efficient Cars, OAB® Steam and the Cascade e-Ion Technologies for Surface Enhancement Engineering, and many more.
+These include Efficient Photonic Devices, Efficient Cars, OAB® Steam, Cascade e-Ion Technologies for Surface Enhancement Engineering, and many more.
 A photograph of a modern OAB® efficient steam generator and a Cascade e-Ion producing plasma from the air are shown below.
 These are new transformative technologies for improving energy consumption using smart power.

 High temperature equals higher productivity.
 Use high-temperature SmartSteam instead of high amounts of low-grade energy.
 This is smart power usage.